aliraeisdanaei/photo_tools/README.md

 ## Apple Live Photo to Jpeg Converter

-This script uses ffmpeg to chnage every MOV file to the Jpeg of its first name.
+This script uses ffmpeg to extract all of the frames of every MOV file that does not have a duplicate Jpeg file and is less than 3 seconds & moves the MOV files to a directory of live photos.

+The argument is the path that this conversion needs to take place in.